-3.3.3.2 Bearing inspection
+3.3.2.11 Bearing inspection

 If the generator storage period exceeds six months, the sleeve bearings must be disassembled, inspected and cleaned, before starting the generator operation.
-The sleeve bearings without oil tank (dry crankcase), regardless of the generator storage period, should necessarily be disassembled, inspected and cleaned before starting the generator operation.
 Reassemble the sleeve bearings and carry out lubrication.
 Contact WEG to perform this procedure.